 An aldehyde is a chemical that comes under the chemistry branch of science.
 It is a very important chemical in organic chemistry.

-It carries a functional group of CHO attached with R. it is also a functional group on its own known as aldehyde or sometimes it is also termed as formyl group.
+It carries a functional group of CHO attached with R. it is also a functional group on its own known as aldehyde or sometimes called formyl group.

-The other hand has an oxygen atom (O) connected with carbon in the double bong.
+The other hand has an oxygen atom (O) connected with carbon in the double bond.
 The third arm has the R. this R can be any other compound like formaldehyde, carbon, hydrogen, etc.

-This compound usually exists in gaseous or liquid form.
+This compound exists in gaseous or liquid form.
 They have different types of characteristics and features.
-The variant in the characteristics is due to the remaining compound attached in the third arm of the carbon atom.
+The variant in the characteristics is due to the remaining compound attached to the third arm of the carbon atom.

-For example, if the compound is formaldehyde then the smell will turn into a pungent smell.
+For example, if the compound is formaldehyde, the smell will become pungent.

 What is Formaldehyde?

 Formaldehyde is a special type of aldehyde and the simplest form.
-This compound has an aldehyde functional group attached with a hydrogen atom.
+This compound has an aldehyde functional group attached to a hydrogen atom.
 Aldehyde compound or functional group has a chemical structure.

-The chemical structure is like it has a carbon atom (C) at the middle with three bonding.
+The chemical structure is like it has a carbon atom (C) in the middle with three bonding.

 One arm of the bond has a hydrogen atom (H) connected in a single bond.
-The other hand has an oxygen atom (O) connected with carbon in the double bong.
+The other hand has an oxygen atom (O) connected with carbon in the double bond.

 This compound normally exists in gaseous form in nature.
 The IUPAC (International Union of Pure and Applied Chemistry) name for this compound is Methanol.
 Methanol is produced during the oxidation of methane.